Human-Signals-Lab/AudioIMU/README.md

 All the model architectures and FFT functions are wrapped up in _models.py_

 Weights of our tested models can be accessed at: https://doi.org/10.18738/T8/S5RTFH.
-The data is of the name: rawAudioSegmentedData_window_10_hop_0.5_Test_NEW.pkl
+The data is of name: rawAudioSegmentedData_window_10_hop_0.5_Test_NEW.pkl